Stopping power: Knockback

 The idea of "knockback" implies that a bullet can have enough force to stop the forward motion of an attacker and physically knock them backwards or downwards.
 It follows from the law of conservation of momentum that no "knockback" could ever exceed the recoil felt by the shooter, and therefore has no use as a weapon.
 The myth of "knockback" has been spread through its confusion with the phrase "stopping power" as well as by many films, which show bodies flying backward after being shot.

 The idea of knockback was first widely expounded in ballistics discussions during American involvement in Philippine insurrections and, simultaneously, in British conflicts in its colonial empire, when front-line reports stated that the .38 Long Colt caliber revolvers carried by U.S. and British soldiers were incapable of bringing down a charging warrior.
-Thus, in the early 1900s, the U.S. reverted to the .45 Colt in single action revolvers, and later adopted the .45 ACP cartridge in what was to become the M1911A1 pistol, and the British had already adopted the .455 Webley caliber cartridge in 1887 in the Webley Revolver, replacing an earlier (1868) .450” catridge.
+Thus, in the early 1900s, the U.S. reverted to the .45 Colt in single action revolvers, and later adopted the .45 ACP cartridge in what was to become the M1911A1 pistol, and the British had already adopted the .455 Webley caliber cartridge in 1887 in the Webley Revolver, replacing an earlier (1868) .450” cartridge.
 The larger cartridges were chosen largely due to the Big Hole Theory (a larger hole does more damage), but the common interpretation was that these were changes from a light, deeply penetrating bullet to a larger, heavier "manstopper" bullet.

 Though popularized in television and movies, and commonly referred to as "true stopping power", the effect of knockback from a handgun and indeed most personal weapons is largely a myth.
 The momentum of the so-called "manstopper" .45 ACP bullet is approximately that of a 1 lb mass dropped from a height of 11.4 ft. or that of a 57 mph baseball.
 Such a force is simply incapable of arresting a running target's forward momentum.
-In addition, bullets are designed to penetrate instead of strike a blunt force blow, because, in penetrating, more severe tissue damage is done.
-A bullet with sufficient energy to knock down an assailant, such as a high-speed rifle bullet, would be more likely to instead pass straight through, while not transferring the full energy (in fact only a very small percentage of the full energy) of the bullet to the victim.
-Most energy from a fully stopped rifle round instead goes into formation of the temporary cavity and the destruction of both the round, the wound channel, and some of the surrounding tissues.
-There is no physical principle preventing a hypervelocity round from causing a splash injury in which the ejecta create rocket-like impulse on their way out to cause knockback.
+In addition, many bullets are designed to penetrate instead of strike a blunt force blow, because, in penetrating, more severe tissue damage is done.

 Sometimes "knockdown power" is a phrase used interchangeably with "knockback", while other times it's used interchangeably with "stopping power".